uwescience/DSSG-Peer-Support/background.md

 ---

 ## Research Question
-What types of responses are the most beneficial to individuals sharing their mental health struggles on online peer support platforms?
+Our research question this summer was as follows: What types of responses are the most beneficial to individuals sharing their mental health struggles on online peer support platforms?

+In order to answer this question, we were given access to a database of over 200 million rows of public conversations, user behavior, and demographics through a data license agreement with an online peer support platform.
+Our goal was to use natural language processing techniques to more fully understand the types of interactions taking place on this platform and pinpoint those that seemed to be more helpful to the user seeking support.

+Before we begin our discussion of our methods for doing so, however, there are a few terms that should be clarified and contextualized within the existing research.

 ## Peer Support